 AR enriches conversations with contractors and owners during on-site walkthroughs.
 Salas O’Brien engineers have used the technology to show them what the installation will look like before construction begins, helping them understand the project scope quicker.

 This added level of visualization between 2D concepts and reality improves delivery, coordination, quality, and efficiency.
-For example, during a visit to a site where our team developed an AR model for the project, the client was able to accurately visualize the projected placement for equipment and realize that some of it would have obstructed the plant’s forklift path.
+For example, during a visit to a site where our team developed an AR model for the project, the client was able to accurately visualize the projected placement for equipment and realize that the initial proposed equipment placement impinged on necessary working space to perform maintenance on one of the existing components of the system.
 AR allowed the client to recognize the potential problem, allowing our team to update the design and prevent the problem from existing.
 Without AR, that potential obstruction might not have been recognized until construction started, which would have added time and cost to the project.

 AR has already provided immense value to our clients, and as the technology continues to develop, the potential benefits seem limitless.
 We are excited to continue utilizing AR and pass on those benefits to the client.